-The goal of this task is to establish the lines of communication and procedures for implementing this Agreement.
+The goal of this task is to establish lines of communication and procedures for implementing this Agreement.
 The Commission Agreement Manager (CAM) shall designate the date and location of this meeting and provide an agenda to the Recipient prior to the meeting.

-- Attend a "Kick-Off" meeting that includes the CAM and may include the Commission Agreement Officer (CAO) and a representative of the CEC Accounting Office.
+- Attend a "Kick-Off" meeting with the CAM, the Commission Agreement Officer (CAO), and a representative of the CEC Accounting Office.
 The Recipient shall bring their Project Manager, Agreement Administrator, Accounting Officer, and any others determined necessary by the Recipient or specifically requested by the CAM to this meeting. - Provide a written statement of project activities that have occurred after the notice of proposed awards but prior to the execution of the agreement using match funds.
 If none, provide a statement that no work has been completed using match funds prior to the execution of the agreement.
-All pre-execution match expenditures must conform to the requirements in the Terms and Conditions of this Agreement. - Discuss the following administrative and technical aspects of this Agreement: - Agreement Terms and Conditions - Critical Project Review (Task 1.2) - Match fund documentation (Task 1.7) No reimbursable work may be done until this documentation is in place. - Permit documentation (Task 1.8) - Subawards needed to carry out project (Task 1.9) - The CAM's expectations for accomplishing tasks described in the Scope of Work - An updated Schedule of Products and Due Dates - Monthly Calls (Task 1.4) - Quarterly Progress Reports (Task 1.5) - Technical Products (Product Guidelines located in Section 5 of the Terms and Conditions) - Final Report (Task 1.6)
+All pre-execution match expenditures must conform to the requirements in the Terms and Conditions of this Agreement. - Discuss the following administrative and technical aspects of this Agreement: - Agreement Terms and Conditions - Critical Project Review (Task 1.2) - Match Fund Documentation (Task 1.7); No reimbursable work may be completed until this documentation is in place - Permit Documentation (Task 1.8) - Subawards Needed to Complete Project (Task 1.9) - The CAM's Expectations for Accomplishing Tasks Described in the Scope of Work - An Updated Schedule of Products and Due Dates

+- Monthly Calls (Task 1.4)

+- Quarterly Progress Reports (Task 1.5)

+- Technical Products (Product Guidelines located in Section 5 of the Terms and Conditions)

+- Final Report (Task 1.6)